My Quiet Kitchen

 Ingredient Notes

-You only need a few ingredients to make this tasty air fryer snack:
+You only need a few ingredients to make this healthy air fryer snack:

-Seasoning - we enjoy a little kick with our edamame!
-Both harissa and curry powder are really good here.
+• Seasoning - we enjoy a little kick with our edamame!
+Spices and seasoning blends like togarashi, harissa, and curry powder taste great.
 Also try chili powder, cumin, and cayenne, or keep it plain with salt and pepper.
-A few teaspoons of this DIY Vegan "Chicken" Broth Powder & Seasoning is also great.
-Get creative!
+A few teaspoons of this vegan "chicken" broth powder & seasoning is also delicious.
+Have fun with it!

-Oil or Lemon/Lime Juice - I like to use a neutral-tasting cooking oil like grapeseed or sunflower; for oil-free diets, a small amount of lemon or lime juice adds nice flavor and helps the seasonings stick to the edamame.
+• Oil or lemon/lime juice - I like to use a neutral-tasting cooking oil like grapeseed or avocado oil.
+If you'd rather not use oil, a small amount of lemon or lime juice adds nice flavor and helps the seasonings stick to the edamame.

-As promised, this air fryer edamame is ridiculously quick and easy.
+As promised, this recipe is ridiculously quick and easy!
 Here's the gist (be sure to scroll down for the full recipe):

-3-photo collage showing drying the beans, adding seasoning, and inside air fryer basket.
+3-photo collage showing how to dry the beans, add seasoning, and spread in the air fryer.

 1. Pat the edamame dry with a lint-free towel.

-2. Toss with oil (or juice) and seasonings.
+2. Toss with oil (or lemon juice) and seasonings.

 Isn't that easy?
 Serve immediately while crisp and hot.